halderavik/mr_with_ai/MCP_dev.md

 Your `run()` method must always return a dictionary with these keys:
 - `reply`: A chat message for the user (summary, next steps, or mapping prompt).
 - `visualizations`: Dict with `charts` and/or `tables` (see below).
-    - **For segmented analysis:**
-        - Return one chart/table per segment (e.g., one chart for each age group).
+    - For segmented analysis: one chart/table per segment.
-        - The frontend will display these in a carousel/slider UI, allowing users to navigate between segments.
 - `insights`: Narrative insights for the user.
 - `context`: Dict with at least `analysis_type`, `variables_used`, and mapping status.

-### Example Output
+**Example:**
 ```python
 {
     "reply": "Here are your results...",